A few more interesting disks were recently added to the PCjs Archives, including:

 have been self-modifying, but it works, and it’s all we’ve got.
 All our EGA-based COMPAQ machine configurations

-My collection of COMPAQ DeskPro 386 ROMs still has several holes, but I’m very happy to have finally found one of the earliest (if not the earliest) ROMs commercially available for this line of COMPAQ computers.
+My collection of COMPAQ DeskPro 386 ROMs still has several holes, but I’m very happy to have finally found one of the earliest (if not the earliest) ROMs commercially available for the DeskPro 386 series of COMPAQ computers.

 The PCjs machine inside the web browser will see only part of those key combinations, usually just the Ctrl or Alt key.
 Worse, it will probably only see the Alt key go down, not up, with no idea whether the user is still pressing the key.